Dherse/masterproef/content/3_translation.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Applying @dry*]
 }
 As is the case of the simulation ecosystem, one can reuse existing tools and libraries for visualization that are already on the market.
 This is an application of the #gloss("dry", long: true) principles, where one can reuse existing tools and libraries rather than rewriting them from scratch.
 This also allows the user to benefit from the large ecosystem of visualization tools that already exist, and to use the tools they are most familiar with, or that gives the best results for their application.
-Examples of such visualizations can be seen in @fig_reconfigurability that shows the mesh and the state of each gate, and a simulation result in @fig_simulation_result_example which shows the results of a time-domain simulation using the aforementioned constraint-solver.
+Examples of such visualizations can be seen in @fig_reconfigurability that shows the mesh and the state of each gate, and a simulation result in @fig_simulation_result_example which shows the results of a time-domain simulation using the aforementioned constraint solver.

 #figurex(
     kind: image,
     title: [ Example visualization of a time-domain simulation result. ],
     caption: [
         Example visualization of a time-domain simulation result, showing a $10 "Gb/s"$ modulated @prbs $15$ sequence on top of a $1550 "nm"$ carrier.
-The simulation was performed using the constraint-solver.
+The simulation was performed using the constraint solver.
 Shown is a $10 "ns"$ window of the simulation.
 The simulation was ran for a total of $1 "µs"$ with an average execution time of $9 "ms"$.
 The simulation simulates a laser source with noise and the rise and fall time of the modulated signal, the rise and fall time being $50 "ps"$.
     ],
 )[
     #image("../figures/simu_example.svg", alt: "Shows the startup of a 10Gb/s modulated optical signal with noise, rise and fall time.", width: 100%)